Having lived in London for 9 years I never thought I’d write about it in my blog from a travellers point of view.

 Oxford Street

-We’re starting our first day in London at the famous Oxford Street.
+We’re starting day one of our 2-day London itinerary at the famous Oxford Street.
 You want to start your day here fairly early because as time goes on it will get considerably busier.

 By considerably busier I mean basically hell on earth for anyone that hates crowds like me.